 We work to inspire hope, willingness, and enthusiasm towards recovery in a sober, safe, and comfortable atmosphere where residents can continue to foster their humility, strength, and new relationships.
 We work with families to help them intervene and create an effective treatment and recovery plan to guide their loved toward the right help and develop a solid continuing care plan.We do Recover.
 We have fun.
 We help others.
-At our house every Monday we have dinner together, a house meeting to discuss house business and then an in-house 12-step meeting to allow residents an opportunity to get to know each other and welcome any new residents.
+At our houses every week we have a house meeting to discuss house business and then an in-house 12-step meeting to allow residents an opportunity to get to know each other and welcome any new residents.
 There are on going projects, such as the meditation area and vegetable garden, residents can participate in that promote unity and a visible betterment of the home they live in.

 Utilizing our empathy, passion, experience, and education to gain rapport with families and our residents and work with them to build a foundation for lasting recovery.
 By being on site and actively engaging with residents.
 By being available when a resident needs to talk one on one or needs guidance in their new journey.
 By striving to be the best example we can each and every day.
 By maintaining a non-judgmental cohesive atmosphere where residents can be vulnerable and unafraid.

 Humble House Recovery was founded in 2017 but its vision began several years before when we saw treatment opportunities were becoming less and less, and the addiction problem was continuing to worsen.
-At Humble House we recognize the importance of remaining in a structured and supportive atmosphere and realize the standard 14-28 day stay in treatment is not enough to help the middle or late stage sufferer build a solid foundation.
+At Humble House we recognize the importance of remaining in a structured and supportive atmosphere and realize the standard 14-21 day stay in treatment is not enough to help the middle or late stage sufferer build a solid foundation.

 First, our passion and enthusiasm for recovery and the rewards that continuous recovery brings.
 Second, fulfilling a need in the community.
 Lastly, an opportunity to earn a living doing what we love.